takeyaqa/takeyaqa/README.md

 I specialize in **test automation**, **quality improvements**, and **developer productivity**.
 My professional goal is to deliver products that users can trust and use with confidence.

+I'm currently working at [Timee](https://corp.timee.co.jp).
+Before that, I worked at [Kufu Company](https://kufu.co.jp) from 2020 to 2024.
+My career started at [Webrage](https://webrage.jp) from 2014.

 ## :identification_card: My Name is

 Takeshi Kishi (岸 健), a.k.a. kishiken